Cameronjohnson30/Portfolio/README.md

 This website displays information about some of the projects I have completed and tells you about my background.
 It was constructed with the guidance of Epicodus.
 The website does not currently incorporate javascript.

 Setup/Installation Requirements
-* Clone (git clone https://github.com/Cameronjohnson30/Portfolio.git)or download the repository to your desktop.
+* Clone (git clone https://github.com/Cameronjohnson30/Portfolio.git) or download the repository to your desktop.
 * Open index.HTML file
 * to alter the code, open the documents in an IDE or text document
 * Any changes should incorporate properly formatted commits with regular history.